 That’s all well and good, but what I still think most businesses are missing is the true value of social media.
-They are looking at it as just another marketing channel to add to the mix instead of truly integrating into their business.
-Social media in its most true form is meant to be interactive, engaging and collaborative.
+They are looking at it as just another marketing channel to add to the mix instead of truly integrating it into their business.
+Social media, in its most true form, is meant to be interactive, engaging and collaborative.
 It isn’t meant just to replace a telephone, TV, newspaper or radio.

-One company that I have noticed has been doing a brilliant job in really capitalising on the real value and basic premise of social media is Scoot.
-For those that haven’t heard of this brand, it’s a new low-cost airline operating out of Singapore, owned by Singapore Airlines.
+One company that I have noticed has been doing a brilliant job in really capitalizing on the real value and basic premise of social media is Scoot.
+For those who haven’t heard of this brand, it’s a new low-cost airline operating out of Singapore, owned by Singapore Airlines.

-The Scoot YouTube channel has already racked up about 20,000 views and they also have a blog.
-Interestingly they haven’t yet launched a Twitter account but considering they don’t have customer service enquiries/complaints at this stage I don’t think this is a bad move.
-It will be interesting to see what they do with Twitter once they do launch the brand, but in the meantime focusing their efforts on Facebook and YouTube seems to be a smart move.
+The Scoot YouTube channel has already racked up about 20,000 views, and they also have a blog.
+Interestingly they haven’t yet launched a Twitter account, but considering they don’t have customer service inquiries/complaints at this stage, I don’t think this is a bad move.
+It will be interesting to see what they do with Twitter once they do launch the brand, but in the meantime, focusing their efforts on Facebook and YouTube seems to be a smart move.

-Scoot are also using their social communities to help with recruitment, share relevant tips and trivia about Singapore and Australia, introduce the Scoot team members (individually), share videos and photos and even provide editable holiday greeting cards and videos.
+Scoot is also using its social communities to help with recruitment, share relevant tips and trivia about Singapore and Australia, introduce the Scoot team members (individually), share videos and photos and even provide editable holiday greeting cards and videos.

 What is Scoot doing right?

-The Scoot team continually ask their community for suggestions
+The Scoot team continually asks their community for suggestions

 3. Humanising their brand.
-Social media is meant to be a humanising channel, which is why we all know not to put too much corporate-speak on there.
-But these guys are doing an exceptional job by using the right language/tone, asking questions, being a bit quirky and most of all introducing all their team members, complete with zany pics and descriptions of what they do.
-I particularly loved this post once they reached the milestone of 20,000 fans: To all, as the Head of Commercial at Scoot I’m happy to run down Orchard Rd in swimming trunks and I can also commit to some big prizes etc. in the pipeline for the new year … This is only the start … Steven Greenway
+Social media is meant to be a humanizing channel, which is why we all know not to put too much corporate-speak on there.
+But these guys are doing an exceptional job by using the right language/tone, asking questions, being a bit quirky and, most of all, introducing all their team members, complete with zany pics and descriptions of what they do.
+I particularly loved this post once they reached the milestone of 20,000 fans: To all, as the Head of Commercial at Scoot, I’m happy to run down Orchard Rd in swimming trunks, and I can also commit to some big prizes etc., in the pipeline for the new year … This is only the start … Steven Greenway

 4. Capitalising on holidays and events.
 They make a huge effort to post at least one (and mostly more) message about every holiday that is relevant to their community.
-Christmas, Valentines Day, Chinese New Year, Australia Day.. the list goes on.
-Not only do they do that but often they provide some sort of trendy customisable greeting card to send to friends – with their branding included of course.
+Christmas, Valentine’s Day, Chinese New Year, Australia Day.. the list goes on.
+Not only do they do that, but often they provide some sort of trendy customizable greeting card to send to friends – with their branding included, of course.